gauthma/LaTeX/README.md

 $ rm -rf .git()
 ```

-Do work with LaTeX skeletons provided, and enjoy profit!!
+Do work with LaTeX skeletons provided, compile using adequate

-Article:
+Makefile target and enjoy profit!!
+You will have to edit `Makefile`
+and set `NAME` to the *main file*'s name.

+The files starting with `inc_` are files that are supposed to be
+*included* in another file, and *not* compiled on their own.
+This
+includes the article preamble, as it was getting too long...

+Tweakings
 ---

 ### One vs. two columns

-The **article_skel.tex** file contains two comments that start with
+The **inc_preamble.tex** file contains two comments that start
-XXX.
-One is before the two `\documentclass` lines, and another is
+with XXX.
+One is before the two `\documentclass` lines, and another
-before the `\usepackage[...]{geometry}` lines.
+is before the `\usepackage[...]{geometry}` lines.
 The first line of
 each pair of lines is to produce an article with *one* column; and
 the second of each set is to produce an article with *two* columns.
 Comment and uncomment accordingly.